HagayHaut/hagayhaut/README.md

-# Hi there 👋 My name is Hagay Haut.
+# Hi, my name is Hagay Haut.

 ## Junior Full Stack Software Engineer

 I'm passionate about user accessibility, data visualization, OOP, and building REST APIs.
-I'm currently utilizing the React.js and Ruby on Rails stack, and actively learning the MERN stack.
+I'm currently utilizing the React.js and Ruby on Rails stack, and currently learning the MERN stack.

 Enthusiastic about contributing my natural curiosity and passion for code with a collaborative team.
 When away from the GitHub workflow, I also enjoy hiking with my dog, playing jazz guitar, and studying music theory.